 Chlorine and chloramine can also create harmful byproducts during the disinfection process.
 These byproducts include trihalomethanes (THMs) and haloacetic acids (HAAs).
 Consuming THMs can lead to cancer and congenital disabilities, and HAAs can cause cancer, liver and kidney problems.

 There are a few different ways to deal with tap water that smells like chlorine.
-The method you should choose depends on the severity of the problem.
+The method you should choose will depend on the severity of the problem.

-The best way to get rid of chlorine, chloramine, TTHMs and HAAs is by investing in a dependable water filter for your home.
+The best way to get rid of water tasting like chlorine, the existence of chloramine, or the presence of TTHMs and HAAs is by investing in a dependable water filter for your home.
 A carbon-activated filtration system or reverse osmosis system should do the trick.

 Of course, the water test could also reveal that your water doesn’t contain dangerous amounts of chlorine and chloramine.
 If this is the case, you don’t necessarily have to invest in a water filtration system to eliminate the chlorine smell and taste.

 While these alternative methods may save you money, they aren’t guaranteed to eliminate the odor like a water filtration system will.
+Why?
+DIY methods aren’t comparable to a full filtration system and might not remove all contaminants.
 Because of this, we feel a water filter is the best solution for long-term success and convenience.